hsynercn/pluralsight-js-path/1_javascript_getting_started.md

 ```
 We declare a variable with let keyword.

-We can use single quotes or double quotes for strings
+We can use single quotes or double quotes for strings.
 ```js
 let welcome = 'welcome';
 let hello = "hello";